tsugiproject/tsugi-org/md/ADVANTAGE.md

 These are the data fields needed by the LMS from the tool:

-* Tool OpenID Connect/Initialization Endpoint
+* Tool OpenID Connect/Initialization Endpoint (1)

-* Tool OpenId Connect Redirect Endpoint(s) - Can be more than one
+* Tool OpenId Connect Redirect Endpoint(s)

-* Tool Public Key (rarely)
+* Tool Public Key (most common)

-* Tool OAuth2 Keyset URL (some LMS's)
+* Tool OAuth2 Keyset URL (some LMS's prefer this instead of the Tool Public Key)

 Some LMS's will give the tool its public key, and other LMS's will accept a public key from the tool.
 Other LMS's will expect a keyset URL in lieu of a public key.

-Those LMS's that expect a keyset URL should not need a tool public key because they will retrieve the tool public key from the keyset URL.
-The keyset URL is a better approach but is less common because it requires ot the tool to (a) maintain its own keys and produce the keyset URL contents.

-The reason that more LMS's mint the private keys in their first release of LTI Advantage is that it is the required use case for LTI Advantage certification.
-The LMS vendors in general are not resistant to switching to tool generated keys and keyset URLs because it is better security in the long run.

-Tsugi gives you flexibility in its administration UI so it supports all these different scenarios.
+For more detail on how these parameters are used in LTI Advantage, see the sections titled 'Inside An LTI Advantage Launch' and 'Talking to Services in LTI Advantage'.

 Data Required by the Tool
 -------------------------